drvinceknight/SAS-R/Assessment/ClassTest/2012-2013/index.md

 4. Using either SAS or R:

    The files [Game_1.csv](./Data/Game_1.csv), [Game_2.csv](./Data/Game_2.csv), [Game_3.csv](./Data/Game_3.csv), [Game_4.csv](./Data/Game_4.csv), [Game_5.csv](./Data/Game_5.csv), [Game_6.csv](./Data/Game_6.csv) contain data for guesses of the game "2/3rds of the average":

    > "All individuals must guess a number between 0 and 100 (inclusive).
 The winner of the game is the guess that is closest to two thirds of the average of all guesses."

-    i.
-Obtain histograms showing the distribution of guesses in each individual game and over all games (i.e. produce 7 plots).
-[10] ii.
-Identify the winning guess in each individual game and over all games.
-[20] iii.
-Every game is played with a different number of players, obtain a scatter plot of the winning guesses against the number of players (include the overall).
-[7] iv.
-Comment on the relationship (if any) between the number of players and the winning guess.
+   1. Obtain histograms showing the distribution of guesses in each individual game and over all games (i.e. produce 7 plots).
+[10]
+   2. Identify the winning guess in each individual game and over all games.
+[20]
+   3. Every game is played with a different number of players, obtain a scatter plot of the winning guesses against the number of players (include the overall).
+[7]
+   4. Comment on the relationship (if any) between the number of players and the winning guess.
 [3]